umdevelopera/um-polylang/README.md

 ## Key features

 - Language switcher shortcode.
 Display the Polylang language switcher where you need it.
-- Localize permalinks for the Account and User (profile) pages.
+- Adds rewrite rules for localized Account and User (profile) pages.
+- Localize links for Ultimate Member pages in menu.
 - Ability to duplicate Ultimate Member pages for all languages in one click.
 - Ability to duplicate Ultimate Member forms for all languages in one click.
 - Ability to translate email templates.